dronelektron/server-rules/README.md

 ### Console Commands

-* sm_rules - Display menu with localized rules for a player
+* sm_rules - Display menu with translated rules for a player